sschmid/Floc-Commands/README.md

 ![Floc Commands Logo](http://sschmid.com/Dev/iOS/Libs/Floc-Commands/Floc-Commands-128.png)

 ## Description
-Floc Commands is a neat collection of easy-to-use commands for Objective-C. A command usually contains a small part of synchronous or asynchronous logic and can be chained or nested as much as you like.
+Floc Commands is a neat collection of easy-to-use commands for Objective-C.
+A command usually contains a small part of synchronous or asynchronous logic and can be chained or nested as much as you like.
 Floc Commands comes with a bunch of handy commands such as:

 * Sequence Command (executes commands one after another)
 * Concurrent Command (executes commands all at once)
 * Interception Command (executes commands depending on the target command's execution result)
 * Block Command (executes a block)
 * Master Slave Command (cancels the slave command as soon the master command did execute)
-* Repeat Command (executes a command x times)
+* Repeat Command (executes a command n times)
-* Retry Command (retries to execute a command x times, if an error occoured)
+* Retry Command (retries to execute a command n times, if an error occoured)

-All commands are sublcasses of `FLCommand`, which is asynchronous by nature.
+All commands are sublcasses of `FLCommand`, which is designed to be used both synchronously or asynchronously.

+## How to use Floc Commands
+To get started, create a subclass of `FLCommand` and override `execute`.
 When a command finishes execution, it must always call `didExecuteWithError:`.
 If it executed successfully without any errors, you pass nil as an argument or you can use `didExecute` for convenience.
-Set objects as a delegate of a `FLCommand` to respond to `commandWillExecute:`, `command:didExecuteWithError:` or `commandCancelled:`.
+Assign a delegate to respond to `commandWillExecute:`, `command:didExecuteWithError:` or `commandCancelled:`.

-## How to use Floc Commands
+## Examples
 Synchronous FLCommand

 ```objective-c